redhat-openstack/website/source/uncategorized/adding-a-compute-node.html.md

 First, you must edit the "answer file" generated during the initial packstack setup.
 You'll find it in the directory from which you ran packstack.

-FIXME: change $youranswerfile to the default filename for the answefile
+FIXME: change $youranswerfile to the default filename for the answerfile

     vi $youranswerfile